 Roughly 30-40% of Americans get infected with Helicobacter pylori, but most don’t know they have it, because they don’t get sick.
 The bacteria thrive in your stomach, where they can gradually damage the lining and cause gastrointestinal problems.
-Dr. Krishna Rayapudi at Gastro Offices has extensive experience in identifying and treating H. pylori infections.
+Dr. Krishna Rayapudi and Dr. Rohan Modi at Gastro Offices have extensive experience in identifying and treating H. pylori infections.
 If you have questions, or you develop symptoms like stomach pain, call the office in Hilliard, Ohio, or book an appointment online.

 The experts believe that H. pylori infections spread when the bacteria is transferred from feces to the mouth.
 This problem develops when a person doesn’t wash their hands after using the bathroom.
 It can also spread through water or food that’s contaminated with the bacteria.

 You may pick up H. pylori by coming into contact with saliva or other body fluids of people infected with the bacteria.

 After H. pylori enters your body, it settles in your stomach.
 Then the bacteria change their environment, releasing an enzyme that reduces acidity.
 As a result, your stomach’s lining weakens.